US Forest Service

 Incident Summary

-On June 17, 2025, a worker at US Forest Service in SILVER CITY, NEW MEXICO suffered thermal burns second degree to the part of body unspecified.
+On June 17, 2025, a worker at US Forest Service in SILVER CITY, New Mexico suffered thermal burns second degree to the part of body unspecified.
 The incident was classified as forest fire or wildfire, with trees identified as the source of injury.
 The worker was hospitalized.

 Context